 A child’s earliest experiences greatly affect the way his or her brain develops.
-In the first years of life the brain is developing rapidly.
-More than 700 neural connections are being formed every second setting the stage for children to acquire skills like working memory, language development and self-control.
-The early years are the most effective time to invest in nurturing, quality learning experiences and promoting physical health to lay a strong foundation for later learning, achievement and adult productivity.
-When children and their families have access to quality early care and education, their long-term academic outcomes improve.
-The investments we make between birth and age 8 achieve some of the best financial and social returns, including healthier, happier children, a more educated population and, ultimately, a stronger and more stable economy for our state.
+In the first years of life, the brain is developing rapidly.
+More than 700 neural connections are being formed every second, setting the stage for children to acquire skills like working memory, language development, and self-control.
+The early years are the most effective time to invest in nurturing, quality learning experiences, and promoting physical health to lay a strong foundation for later learning, achievement, and adult productivity.
+When children and their families have access to quality child care and early childhood education, their long-term academic outcomes improve.
+The investments we make between birth and age eight achieve some of the best financial and social returns, including healthier, happier children, a more educated population and, ultimately, a stronger and more stable economy for our state.

 Where Colorado Stands

 Three decades of national research show that quality early childhood care and education contributes to the development of cognitive skills, social-emotional skills, and character skills including attentiveness, persistence, motivation, self-control, and teamwork.
 We know that when children are ready for school before kindergarten, they are more likely to be successful students, read at grade level by the end of third grade, and graduate from high school on time.

 Because quality early childhood experiences are critical to promoting healthy children and families, educational success, and ultimately ending the cycle of poverty, the Children’s Campaign advocates strongly for expanded access to quality early childhood programs and continued improvements in program alignment and efficiency.
 Specifically, we are focused on the following policy priorities:

 Ensuring Access to High-Quality Child Care